Paige Sabrina Harris

-I began my formal artistic training at the Alberta College of Art + Design, earning a Bachelor's degree in Fine Art with a major in Sculpture in 2017.
-Since then, I have developed a multifaceted practice that includes painting, photography, sculpture, and ceramics.
-In 2019, I founded SunDay Ceramics, a platform for exploring lighter themes of nature and growth.
+I began my formal artistic training at the Alberta College of Art + Design, earning a Bachelor of Fine Art with a major in Sculpture in 2017.
+Since then, I have developed a multidisciplinary practice that includes sculpture, painting, public art, and pottery.
+In 2019, I founded SunDay Ceramics, a platform for exploring gentler themes of nature, growth, and renewal through functional pottery, small-scale sculpture, and jewelry.

-Actively involved in the arts community, I have participated in residencies such as the cSPACE Eau Claire Community Hub in Calgary and assisted with community mural painting projects.
-I also had the privilege of working under Artists Chris Savage and Mao (Kun) Chen for a year, creating pottery products for their ceramic business, MAO Projects.
+I am actively involved in the Alberta arts community and have participated in residencies such as the cSPACE Eau Claire Community Hub in Calgary, as well as community mural projects with the FilipinX Kasaganaan Artist Collective.
+In 2022, I had the privilege of working under artists Chris Savage and Mao (Kun) Chen, producing ceramic works for their business, MAO Projects.

-In addition to my artistic endeavors, I am passionate about creating positive social impact.
-I currently work as a Partnerships & Development Specialist at Robin Hood Association, where I support their mission of empowering people with disabilities by building and nurturing partnerships with donors and stakeholders.
-This experience has further deepened my commitment to using art as a tool for empowerment, accessibility, and inclusion.
+In addition to my studio practice, I work as a Partnerships & Development Specialist at Robin Hood Association, where I support their mission of empowering people with disabilities.
+This work continues to shape my commitment to using art as a tool for empowerment, accessibility, and inclusion.

 My art practice explores the complexities of human experience, particularly the interplay between beauty and suffering.
-I investigate the profound question: Can we find resilience and strength amidst trauma, pain, and injustice?
-Rather than offering an escape, I aim to amplify these experiences, inviting viewers to contemplate the full spectrum of human emotion.
+I am interested in how resilience can exist alongside trauma, pain, and injustice, and how these experiences shape both the body and the self.
+Rather than offering resolution or escape, my work lingers in emotional intensity, inviting viewers to confront vulnerability, endurance, and the full spectrum of human feeling.

 Beyond my studio practice, I am committed to the transformative power of public art.
-I actively engage in artist calls and participate in mural painting initiatives to amplify the voices of artists within the community.
-My ultimate goal is to use art as a catalyst for exploration and healing, empowering individuals to discover their identities, cultivate a sense of belonging, and foster meaningful conversations.
-Through art, we can gain a deeper understanding of ourselves and the world around us.
+Most recently, I created a large-scale interior mural for Robin Hood Association’s Children and Youth Community Centre, reflecting the organization’s 63-year history of supporting people with developmental disabilities.
+Across all facets of my practice, my goal is to use art as a catalyst for exploration and healing, empowering individuals to discover their identities, cultivate a sense of belonging, and engage in meaningful conversation.

 Artist Statement